 Dentists - Frequently Asked Questions

-You can use our dentist search to look for a dentist in your area.
-You can then contact the practice to see if they can include you on their patient list.
+Use our NHS dentist search tto look for a practice in your area.
+You can then contact them to see if they can include you on their patient list.

 If you are already a patient at a dental practice, you should aim to go for regular check-ups so that you maintain good oral health.

-When you are treated by an NHS Dentist you are entitled to:
+As an NHS dental patient, you are entitled to:

 • A written estimate and treatment plan that details NHS treatment and any private treatment you have agreed